 The next thing we learn from the Scriptures is that God had compassion upon Adam because he was all alone:

-“And the Lord God said, it is not good that the man should be alone, I will make him an help meet for him. . . and the Lord God caused a deep sleep to fall upon Adam and he slept and he took one of his ribs, and closed up the flesh instead thereof; and the rib, which the Lord God had taken from man, made he a woman, and brought her unto the man.”
+“And the Lord God said, it is not good that the man should be alone, I will make him a help meet for him. . . and the Lord God caused a deep sleep to fall upon Adam and he slept and he took one of his ribs, and closed up the flesh instead thereof; and the rib, which the Lord God had taken from man, made he a woman, and brought her unto the man.”

 ~ Genesis 2:18, 21-22

 Wow, what a perfect beginning mankind had.
-Here was the first man and the first woman, God brings them together in marriage (Genesis 2:24), and provides them with a gorgeous garden in which to live.
+Here were the first man and the first woman, God brings them together in marriage (Genesis 2:24), and provides them with a gorgeous garden in which to live.
 Talk about heaven on earth!

 God Tells Man What He Should Eat

-“And God said, behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for food.”
+“And God said, behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you, it shall be for food.”

 ~ Genesis 1:29